 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no cost to you.
 Read my disclosure for more info.

 It’s getting close to Christmastime and our little Scout Elf friends from the iconic Elf on the Shelf tradition are starting to return to our homes during Scout Elf Return Week!
-Last Friday we threw an Elf on the Shelf North Pole Breakfast to welcome back our jolly friend.
+We threw an Elf on the Shelf North Pole Breakfast to welcome back our jolly friend.

 Seeing the delight on my son’s face when he came out of his bedroom that morning will stay with me for a long time.
 The pure excitement and curiosity is worth all of the prep time it took to put this breakfast together.